-Pain

-Most women do not have a lot of pain following guide-wire localised day surgery.
-Pain medication such as paracetamol is usually all that is needed for comfort.
-If the operation is part of your treatment for breast cancer, you may need stronger pain medication in the first few days.
-If you are in hospital during this time the nurses and doctors will make sure that any pain you have is controlled well and that you are comfortable.
+Pain Most women do not have a lot of pain following guide-wire localised day surgery.
+Pain medication such as paracetamol is usually all that is needed for comfort, however some women may need stronger pain medication in the first few days.
+If you are in hospital during this time the nurses and doctors will make sure that any pain you have is well controlled and that you are comfortable.
 If you have the operation as a day-surgery procedure, you will be given information about how to manage pain.
 Most women are advised to wear a comfortable, non-wired supportive bra following surgery.

-Wound problems

-- > Infection this develops in up to four per cent of breast wounds.
+Wound problems - > Infection this develops in up to four per cent of breast wounds.
 If infection develops it can usually be treated with a course of antibiotic tablets.
 Sometimes special dressings are needed. - > Bruising and bleeding bruising is common after surgery and usually settles down by itself.
 Significant bleeding needing an emergency operation is extremely rare. - > Scarring some scarring is unavoidable with any operation.
 Most breast biopsy wounds heal without causing a major change in the shape of the breast.
-If you are being treated for breast cancer however. a larger piece of tissue may need to be removed and this will cause a change in the size and shape to the breast.
+If you are being treated for breast cancer however, a larger piece of tissue may need to be removed and this will cause a change in the size and shape to the breast.
 Your surgeon can give you information about where the scar will be and how big it is likely to be.
 More information about wound problems can be found in the 'Wound Care' brochure.

-Needing more surgery or treatment

-Even when the abnormal area is correctly removed, sometimes the pathologist finds cancer or other worrying cells in the tissue.
-This may mean more surgery is needed to clear the area of abnormal cells.
-If cancer cells are found unexpectedly, it may be recommended that some of the lymph nodes (glands) in your armpit be removed for testing in a separate operation.

-Side effects of the guide-wire insertion procedure

-Usually the guide-wire is put into the breast without any problems.
+Needing more surgery or treatment If the surgery was to confirm or exclude cancer in the abnormal area and the pathologist does find cancer or other worrying cells, further surgery will be recommended In some cases, when cancer cells are found it may be recommended that some of the lymph nodes (glands) in your armpit be removed for testing in a separate operation.
+Side effects of the guide-wire insertion procedure Usually the guide-wire is put into the breast without any problems.
 The most common side effects are discomfort and bruising.
 Sometimes the doctor is not satisfied with the position of the wire and a second wire needs to be put in.
 Some patients find the procedure unpleasant and some may faint.
 An extremely rare side effect of guide-wire insertion is collapsed lung (pneumothorax).

-Side effects of general angesthetic

-Tiredness and nausea following general anaesthetic are common and can usually be overcome with rest and anti-nausea medications.
+Side effects of general anaesthetic Tiredness and nausea following general anaesthetic are common and can usually be overcome with rest and anti-nausea medications.
 Allergic reactions to general anaesthetic drugs are possible but are extremely rare.

-On the day of surgery

-It is important that you confirm where you need to go on the day of the operation.
+On the day of surgery It is important that you confirm where you need to go on the day of the operation.
 Sometimes you will be asked to go directly to the breast imaging centre and have the guide-wire put in before you go to the admissions area of the hospital.
 The arrangements are different at different hospitals.
 Check this carefully before the day of the operation.

 It is very important that you bring recent mammograms and ultrasound pictures with you on the day of surgery if your surgeon or radiologist has not kept them for you.
 Any questions?